This is a collaborative post by Ellie Jo with financial tips for stay at home parents.

 If you don’t have insurance to cover unexpected illness, death or job loss in your family, it’s something that you should strongly consider when either you or your partner are thinking about staying at home with the children.
 Realistically, your squirrel fund will only get you so far in helping you out with emergency situations.
 However, there are affordable term life insurance policies that can bridge the gap of, for instance, if you lost an income – whether through illness, death, or job loss.
 Term life insurance, in particular, is a great option.
 Instead of providing a lump sum payment, to cover the cost of living, a monthly payment goes to your bank account to help pay monthly expenses.

 You may or may not have a period in mind where you think you’ll likely want to return to the workplace.
 Perhaps you don’t want to return to work at all.
 With employment comes a variety of benefits.
-One of those being that you are enrolled in a pension scheme.
+One of those being that you are enrolled in a pension scheme or retirement plan.
 This is when money leaves your account regularly and builds up a healthy sum for your retirement.
 When you stay at home, it’s essential to think about how you will support yourself through retirement without a pension plan.
 It’s in your interest to consider setting up a private pension with a reputable provider.
 This will help to secure away your money until you are older.

 Staying at home with your children will be the most challenging and rewarding experience.
 Perhaps you won’t have a paycheck to show for it, but you will have the memories and satisfaction of bringing up your children on your own for a large part of their lives.
 Finances can often be the wall that stands in the way of those wanting to be a stay at home parent.
 However, with some careful planning, your wish could become a reality.